 Subscribers can live stream on up to two devices at once, and have access to roughly 54 TV Everywhere apps .
 Some of these apps like AMC and FX Now have live feeds, including to networks that might not be in your DirecTV Now channel lineup.

-DirecTV Now has apps for Roku, Apple TV, Fire Stick and Amazon Fire TV.
+DirecTV Now offers a free 7 day trial.
+It has apps for Roku, Apple TV, Fire Stick and Amazon Fire TV.
 You can also watch on your PC, Mac, iPhone or Android smartphone.

 Live Stream MSNBC on PlayStation Vue